Battle of the Bridges of Nasiriyah: Second battle, May 2004

 On the morning of May 16, 50 Italians from the Lagunari Regiment "Serenissima" and the Regiment "Savoia Cavalleria" launched an assault against fortified enemy emplacements and mortars.
 The Italian force advanced through the narrow streets of Nasiriyah with eight troop carriers, four B1 Centauros, and an anti-barricades tank (a Leopard 2 tank with-out gun but equipped with a steel spade).
 At the "Libecchio" military base, the Italian forces were engaged in a fierce battle after the Mahdi Army elements launched a major attack during which they imposed a stifling siege on the occupation forces stationed there, shelling them with mortar shells and missiles, and engaging in direct clashes with the forces around them.
 During the battle, an Italian soldier was killed and four others were wounded.
 The Mahdi Army elements took control of the entire military base and set fire to Italian military vehicles and equipment, and seized various types of weapons and ammunition left by the withdrawing forces.
 Hours later, American Lockheed AC-130 warplanes launched multiple raids throughout the night targeting the city in an attempt to neutralize the Mahdi Army before a truce came into effect throughout Iraq whereby it was agreed to stop military operations and withdraw the occupation forces from city centers and hand over the task of protecting them to the police forces.
 The base was then attacked again by Italian forces and it was retaken from the Mahdi Army.

-After the Sadrists violated this truce, the Italians, on May 17, restored calm forcerully and the forced the Iraqis to retreat from Nasiriyah.
+After the Sadrists violated this truce, the Italians, on May 17, restored calm forcefully and the forced the Iraqis to retreat from Nasiriyah.
 The battle ended in an Italian victory, and the casualties were relatively low (1 dead and 15 wounded).